 Wastewater Treatment Plant

 The Wastewater Treatment Plant is an 8.0 MGD extended aeration activated sludge facility located on the Smith River, just south of the City.
-One supervisor, eight operators, a shared lab technician, an industrial coordinator, and one solids handling supervisor staff this facility, with maintenance provided by a supervisor, three mechanics and an instrumentation technician who also assist at the water treatment plant, pump stations and tank sites as needed.
+One supervisor, eight operators, a lab technician, an industrial coordinator, and one solids handling supervisor staff this facility, with maintenance provided by a supervisor, three mechanics and an instrumentation technician who also assist at the water treatment plant, pump stations and tank sites as needed.

 Line Maintenance and Construction